 The previous steps were an important preamble to the main preharvest requirement: taking samples of your growing hemp.
 This procedure can vary significantly by state, so make sure you completely understand what your state requires.
 Usually, once you send in your report, the Department of Agriculture will assign you a sampling date.
 Some will send a sampler to your fields, and some will expect you to send your sample to the lab by the date assigned.
-One important thing to note Is the recent legislation changes regarding labs that are authorized to test hemp.
-Now, all laboratories testing hemp must be DEA approved and test for total THC not just Δ9THC.
+One important thing to note is the recent legislation changes regarding labs that are authorized to test hemp.
+During the 2021 hemp farming season, all laboratories testing hemp must be DEA approved and test for total THC, not just Δ9THC.

 Once your samples have been processed by the lab, they will contact you with your results, commonly via email.
 If you’ve started with a strain with good genetics, and you’ve followed farming best practices, you should receive good news.
 But, anything that tests over .3% THC will have to be destroyed and anything testing at or above .5% could lead to legal penalties.
 Once you’ve received your compliant results, it’s time for the fun part – harvest!